AnymouseProphet/BrowserFontCollection/README.md

 were designed by [Susan Kare](https://en.wikipedia.org/wiki/Susan_Kare).

 Eleven of them I would like to reproduce as modern libre OpenType fonts that are available as local fonts for browsers to use.
+Glyphs from the twelfth will be part of one of those eleven.

 * AMP Spyridon (inspired by "Classic Mac" Athens)
 * AMP Weegham Park (inspired by "Classic Mac" Chicago)